karlroberts/sbt-web-s3/README.md

 to get additional documentation of the available sbt tasks.

 ## Task Descriptions
-    s3wsUpload : this task will use your Settings (see below) to upload Web assets to your S3 bucket.
+    s3wsUpload : this task will use your Settings (see below) to upload Web assets to the sw3Prefix path in your S3 bucket.
 By default only new or modified files will be uploaded (see s3wsIncremental setting below).

-    s3wsDeleteAll : This task will use your settings to delete all objects from your S3 bucket
+    s3wsDeleteAll : This task will use your settings to delete all objects from the sw3Prefix path in your S3 bucket

     s3wsSync : this task will use your settings below to run s3wsUpload but also will delete files from S3 that have been removed locally.